 Electric motor-driven systems are composed of different energy-using products such as motors, drives, pumps or fans.
 They have been identified as a major consumer of electricity in industry and commerce for many years.
 Within these systems, the role of electric motors is to convert electrical power into mechanical power.
 By doing so, motors consume the vast majority of the electricity used by the system itself.

-The efficiency of electric motors has been regulated in the United States and Canada as early as in the late 1990s, followed by China in 2002.
-Since 2009, Minimum Energy Performance Standards (MEPS) have also been set in the EU through the Ecodesign directive.
+The efficiency of electric motors has been regulated in the United States and Canada as early as the 1990s, followed by China in 2002, and since 2009 in the EU.
 The regulation covered, until now, mid-size motors with a power range of 0.75 to 375kW.

 What does the Coolproducts campaign want?

 More challenging energy efficiency requirements for most motors (IE4) and their Variable Speed Drives;

 Measures to support the identification and reuse of rare earth permanent magnet motors.